Infosec Compliance Now | Virtual | February 25, 2026 | 4 CPE Credits Register Now

 2. The set of acceptable uses of AI within the organization: Organizations should outline which tools employees may use for work-related activities.
 An organization’s AI or technology group is responsible for reviewing which technology and capabilities get approved for internal use.
 In many cases, an organization will sign specific contracts with AI providers to ensure internal data is secure and not used for further model training or sale.

-3. The AI technologies employees can leverage: This is a core section of any AI usage policy that defines which uses are always allowed, always prohibited, and those that are permitted with further guidance and review.
+3. The AI technologies employees can leverage: This is a core section of any AI usage policy that defines which uses are always allowed, always prohibited, and those permitted with further guidance and review.
 Organizations should establish guardrails for AI use and provide examples to ensure employees understand what they mean.
 Companies should align their acceptable AI usage principles with their risk appetite and core industry/function.

 4. The process for requesting review of an AI use case: Many new uses for GenAI will not be clear-cut; they may offer significant benefits to the business but could also pose meaningful risks.
 Organizations should establish a transparent process for employees to suggest new use cases for further review.
 These reviews often involve central intake and evaluation by one or more experts on AI risks/benefits.